RedVoxInc/redvox-api-1000/docs/standards/movement_detection.md

 ### Description of the algorithm

+This algorithm requires multiple circular buffers for storing the cumulative sum window and the average window.

 ### Configuring the Movement Detector

 The following fields are required for configuring the movement detector.